Projekta publikācijas

 Humanities and Social Sciences: Latvia, 37 lpp.
 Tiks publicēts 2013. gadā.

-: This article focuses on rural people who “don’t work”.
+Abstract: This article focuses on rural people who “don’t work”.
 In contrast to the dominating view of these people as drunkards and layabouts, it shows that they are, in fact, working.
 They perform “invisible work”, that is, engage in activities that sustain their existence.
 However, these activities that often amount to hard physical labour can’t be measured or evaluated according to the criteria of productive wage labour under the capitalist system of production.

 The article demonstrates that within Latvian society three different and at times contradictory conceptions of work exist simultaneously: (1) work as a universal guarantee of status and income; (2) work as the basis for the image of the industrious peasant sanctified by Latvian literature, and (3) work as the productive labour demanded by the free market.